The Benetton B194: Michael Schumacher’s First Championship Car

 Designed due to regulation changes by the FIA

 Rory Byrne had designed the Benetton B193 as a significantly advanced car than the Benetton B192.
 Byrne set to work earnestly in an effort to get the car going before the 1994 Formula One season.
-Byrne was assisted by Ross Brown and Nicholas Tombazis in his efforts.
+Byrne was assisted by Ross Brawn and Nicholas Tombazis in his efforts.
 The resulting car was light and nimble and proved to be the car to beat during the 1994 racing season.

 It needed a champion to tame a beast.
 Although the car was highly manoeuvrable it was not easily handled by all the drivers that drove it.
 It took Michael Schumacher to get the most out of the car.
 The combination of Michael Schumacher and the Benetton B194 was unbeatable since the car first raced at the 1994 Brazilian Grand Prix in March of that year.